Juyi9640/DaXBench-DMP/README.md

-## Part A: Cartesian-DMP
+## Part A: cartesian-dmp
-In this part, the DMP algorithms from [cartesian-dmp][1] is choosed and adapted to do imitation learning.
+In this [modified cartesian-dmp][2], the DMP algorithms originalliy from [cartesian-dmp][1] is chosen and adapted to do imitation learning.
 We selected 6 different trajectories as demonstrations, which were used in DMP.
 These 6 trajectories include: helix, sine wave, spiral, parabola, the trajectory of dot_31 during the folding process in DaXBench, and a random curve containing sinusoidal perturbations along the y-direction, with Gaussian noise added to its x,y and z values.
 <p align="center">
   <img src="pictures/1.png" width="800" title="hover text">
 </p>